poems about mothers

 Me, I have no problem with it because, in my opinion, it works the way the reader wants it to work.
 That is, it gives the sense that a speaker may be referring to me personally, to everyone in the world, or to herself only.
 All good.

 As for “Prayer,” it could be categorized as a sickness poem or a mother poem.
 But really, the two can be interpreted as one.
-Memories of mothers caring for us in childhood run strong and deep as a tap root — so strong and deep that many people, delirious on their deathbeds late in a long life, call out for their mothers, even if that mother has been dead for too many decades to recall.
+Memories of mothers caring for us in childhood run strong.
+Deep as a tap root — so strong and deep that many people, delirious on their deathbeds late in a long life, call out for their mothers, even if that mother has been dead for too many decades to recall.

-Both sad and beautiful, that.
+Both sad and haunting, that.
 But for now, let us pray:

 Prayer